top of page

 Hijo de la chingada – Son of a bitch

-Híjole – Jeez; a general expression of surprise, annoyance or exasperation
+Híjole – Jeez; a general expression of surprise, annoyance, or exasperation

-Hoja santa – Holy leaf
+Hoja Santa – Holy/saintly leaf

 Huevón/a – An extremely lazy person; someone with large huevos (eggs/testicles)